saniasiddiqui231/Containerized-CLI-Login-System/README.md

-# Containerized CLI Login System with Optional TOTP-Based 2FA
+# Containerized CLI Login System with 2FA

 ## Overview

-This project is a secure command-line authentication system built in Go.
-It provides user registration, login, session management, account lockout protection, and optional TOTP-based Multi-Factor Authentication (MFA) compatible with Google Authenticator.
+A secure command-line authentication system built with Go.
+The application supports user registration, login, session management, account lockout protection, and optional TOTP-based Multi-Factor Authentication (MFA) compatible with Google Authenticator.

-The application uses SQLite for persistent storage and can be run locally or inside Docker containers.
+The project is containerized using Docker and stores data in SQLite with persistent storage.

 ---